 Don’t forget a pair of nylons to keep your legs warm if you want to wear a dress out in the evenings.

 No matter what time of year you visit Egypt, you’ll want to bring a sweater with you, just in case.
 Either for chilly evenings or extra cover, you’re bound to use it during your trip.
 Choose one that is modest, lightweight, and not super bulky as it will take up a lot of room in your bag.
-This one is perfect to throw on with anything.

 While temperatures are generally incredibly hot during the day in Egypt, they can drop pretty quickly after the sun goes down.
 Be sure to pack a couple pairs of pants so you don’t freeze when you venture out in the evenings.
 Lee has a great pair that are boyfriend cut and roomy enough to be comfortable on your long plane journey.

-Bring at least one more pair that are stretchy and comfortable and can either be dressed up or down depending on your activities for the day.
+And bring at least one more pair that are stretchy and comfortable and can either be dressed up or down depending on your activities for the day.
 This corduroy pair by Joe’s can be worn with tennis shoes and a tee for daytime exploring as well as boots and a dressy top for a fancy evening meal.

 Loose-fitting shirts that cover your shoulders and cleavage are best if you want to avoid the attention of Egyptian men.
 Bring at least one button down shirt to throw on with jeans in the evenings around sunset when it’s too hot for a sweater but too cold for a tee.